SkafteNicki/dtu_mlops/10_deployment/readme.md

    torch-model-archiver \
        --model-name my_fancy_model
        --version 1.0 \
-       --model-file path/to/model_definition.py \
-       --serialized-file path/to/model_weights.pth \
+       --serialized-file path/to/serialized_model.pt \
        --export-path model_store
        --extra-files index_to_name.json
        --handler image_classifier
    ```

 5. Checkout the `model_store` folder.
-Has the model archiver correctly created a model inside the folder?
+Has the model archiver correctly created a model (with `.mar` extension)
+   inside the folder?

 6. Finally, we are going to deploy our model and use it:

    6.1.
 Start serving your model in one terminal:
         ```
-        torchserve --start --ncs --model-store model_store --models densenet161.mar
+        torchserve --start --ncs --model-store model_store --models my_fancy_model=my_fancy_model.mar
         ```

    6.2.
 Next, pick a image that you want to do inference on.
 It can be any image that you want but try to pick
         one that actually contains an object from the set of imagenet classes.
+I have also provided a image of
+        my own cat in the `my_cat.jpg` file.

    6.3.
 Open another terminal, which we are going to use for inference.
 The easiest way to do inference is using
         `curl` directly in the terminal but you are also free to experiment with the `requests` API directly in
         python.
 Using `curl` should look something like this
         ```
-        curl http://127.0.0.1:8080/predictions/densenet161 -T my_image.jpg
+        curl http://127.0.0.1:8080/predictions/my_fancy_model -T my_image.jpg
         ```

 7. (Optional) One strategry that researchers often resort to when trying to push out a bit of extra performance
    is creating [ensembles](https://en.wikipedia.org/wiki/Ensemble_learning) of models.
 Before Alexnet, this was often the
    way that teams won the imagenet compition, by pooling togther their individual models.
 Try creating and serving
    a ensemple model.
 HINT: We have already started creating a ensemble model in the `ensemblemodel.py` file.

 ## Creating fully deployable packages